Cluster-Randomized Trials with Cross-Cluster Interference: Optimal Design

+Recall that $d$ is the dimension of the spatial region, $\xi_n$ is the density of the region (number of units per unit volume/area), and $\gamma$ is a lower bound on the speed at which interference decays with distance.
+By \autoref{tQ}, choosing

+optimizes the rate of convergence of $\hat\theta$.
+This formalizes how domain knowledge of interference $\gamma$ informs the design of clusters.
+The right-hand side is increasing in $\gamma$ since less interference means the same level of bias reduction can be achieved with more clusters.
+It is decreasing in density $\xi_n$ because having more units in a given area effectively corresponds to greater interference (an infectious disease may spread more easily).

+Choosing the number of clusters according to \eqref{rok} balances the asymptotic orders of the bias and variance of $\hat\theta$.
+However, as discussed in \autoref{sasymp}, validity of the CI

+requires the bias to be of smaller order than the variance.
+This requires an {\em undersmoothed design} where $k$ is of smaller order than \eqref{rok}.

-As discussed below, $n/\xi_n \sim \mathcal{V}$, the volume of the study region containing $\N_n$, so the rate-optimal formula \eqref{rok} can be rewritten as $k_n \sim \mathcal{V}^{\frac{2\gamma}{2\gamma+d}}$.
-The problem is that the right-hand side is very sensitive to the unit of length used to measure geographic distance.
-For instance if we switch from square kilometers to square millimeters, this dramatically increases $\mathcal{V}$.
-Our solution is based on the observation that both the unit of length and $\gamma$ determine the speed at which interference decays with distance.
-For example, for any given choice of $\gamma$, the rate of decay is significantly faster if distance is measured in millimeters compared to kilometers.
-One should therefore tailor both $\gamma$ and the unit of length to domain knowledge of interference and select $k$ as follows.
+We next recommend an undersmoothed choice of $k$ given domain knowledge of $\gamma$.
+Let $\mathcal{V}$ denote the area or volume of the study region containing $\N_n$.
+As discussed below, $\mathcal{V}$ is of order $n/\xi_n$, so the rate-optimal formula \eqref{rok} can be rewritten as $k \sim \mathcal{V}^{\frac{2\gamma}{2\gamma+d}}$.
+While one could choose $k$ equal to the right-hand side, this choice would be extremely sensitive to the unit of length used to measure geographic distance.
+Switching from square kilometers to square millimeters would dramatically increase $\mathcal{V}$.

+Our observation is that both the unit of length and $\gamma$ determine the speed at which interference decays with distance.
+For any given choice of $\gamma$, the rate of decay is significantly faster if distance is measured in millimeters compared to kilometers, for example.
+Therefore, domain knowledge of interference informs both $\gamma$ and the unit of length, and one can determine $k$ from these ingredients as follows.

 \begin{enumerate} \item Based on domain knowledge, specify a unit of length and rate of decay $\gamma$ under which \autoref{aani} is believed to hold.
 Choose a strict lower bound $\tilde\gamma < \gamma$.
-For a given unit of length, the most conservative possible choice allowed by our theory is $\tilde\gamma=d$, where $d$ is the spatial dimension.
-We suggest this choice absent any prior knowledge of $\gamma$.
+For a given unit of length, the conservative choice allowed by \autoref{aani} is $\tilde\gamma=d$.
+We suggest this choice absent any prior information on $\gamma$.

 \item Let $\mathcal{V}$ denote the volume of the study region containing $\N_n$ under the chosen unit of length.
-Set
+Set the number of clusters to

 where $[c]$ means round $c$ to the nearest integer. \end{enumerate}